jasonmimick/puppet-exercise/README.md

 2. Describe which puppet related concept you think is the hardest for new users to grasp.

+  I would imaging that new users could have some difficulty in applying the abstract notion of a Resource across the many kinds of things on a system, such as services, users, files, etc. They would be quite used to thinking of these as very different things.
+The good news, is that once past this fundamental hurdle the rest of the concepts should fall into place quite easliy.

 3. Where did you go to find information to help you in the build process?

   I just used Google to find nginx source and configuration info and also to lookup various bash script syntax stuff I couldn't remember.